keith12345/cpp_udemy/notes/section10_chars_strings.md

 Terminating null-values are automatically added even if you don't speicify them.
 C-style strings are frequently referred to as "zero" or "null-terminated" strings.

-Refresher - we've been using string literals so for.
+Refresher - we've been using string literals so far.
 A string literal is a series of characters wrapped in double quotes.
 String literals are constants.

 To create a mutable c-style string, you would need to specify that string as an array;
 ```c++
 char my_name[] {"keith"};
 ```

 Note that with the above char array, it will only allocate enough space in memory for `6` characters with the 6th character a null.
-If we want to be able to add to a string, we need to initialize in such a way that there' si sextra space:
+If we want to be able to add to a string, we need to initialize in such a way that there's extra space:
 ```c++
 char my_name[8] {"keith"};
 ```